indraniel/indraniel.github.io/_annex/posts/python-partials.md

 --------

 The `f(args)` operator is used to make a function call on function `f`.
 Each argument to a function is an expression.
-Before the function get executed, all of the argument expressions are evaluated from left to right.
+Before the function gets executed, all of its argument expressions are evaluated from left to right.
 This is known as _application order evaluation_.

 It is possible to partially evaluate function arguments using the